laanwj/etna_viv/doc/hardware.md

   - N temporary registers (actual number depends on the hardware, seems to be at least 64)
   - 1 address register

+Temporary registers are also used for shader inputs (attributes, varyings) and outputs (colors, positions).
+They are set to the input values before the shader executes, and should have the output values when the shader ends.
+If the output should be the same as the input (passthrough) an empty shader can be used.

 Programming pecularities
 =========================